johnwesleyquintero/scalesmart/docs/academy/documentation.md

 ## Functionality

-- **Renders SchoolComponent:** The primary function of this page is to render the `SchoolComponent`, which likely contains the core UI and logic for the academy section.
+- **Renders SchoolComponent:** The primary function of this page is to render the `SchoolComponent`, which contains the core UI and logic for the academy section.

 ## Technical Details